 Hannah Bobzien has been flying through the air since she was a child.
 By the age of 10, she was performing with the High Flyers Circus on the flying trapeze, trampoline, on stilts and a variety of aerial apparatuses.
 In school, she set records for both diving and gymnastics in the state of Indiana.
 Hannah had already performed internationally by 18, including an eight month Japan tour.
 She and her husband, Clint Bobzien, performed 6 months on a cruise ship in Asia.
 Later with Cirque Mechanics she toured for 5 years throughout the United States and Canada, including a three week stint on Broadway.
 She graduated from Indiana University with a BA in English.
 As a performer and choreographer, Hannah Bobzien has solid presence on stage and teaches her students to develop strength and unique abilities.

 Grace appeared in her first Indiana University opera at age nine and has been performing ever since.
-She has been with Stage Flight for two years and has loved every minute of it.
+She has been with Stage Flight since it opened in 2015.
 As a member of the original Advanced Program at Stage Flight, Grace is trained in trampoline, tumbling, aerial hoop, aerial silks, and dance.
 Stage Flight allows Grace to combine her stage experience and gymnastics background providing her with new opportunities to push herself.
 In her free time Grace enjoys reading, playing cello, and working with young children.